emydus/testo/README.md

-# 28/11/2018
+# MWayComms dataset

-Changelog
-* Merged everything into master
+To use this repository, clone it and run the files / analysis of interest.

+## File organisation:
+All data files should be placed in the *"data"* folder, and so all code should target this folder.

+I've set up .gitignore files to ignore the data files as well as any produced results.

+**DO NOT** push data files to the repository.

+Happy coding! :+1:

-Tasklist:
+## Tasklist:
-Summarise what everyone is doing and merge everything in a more coherent way, i.e splitting functions and different types of analysis into different folders
+* Merge everything in a more coherent way, i.e splitting functions and different types of analysis into different folders and modules.

-- [x] Jason: successfully edited Titus' "Animation.py" (30/11)

-Friday, 30 November 2018
-TASKLIST:
+* Look into principal component analysis during winter break

+* Incorporate weather data from Jamie

-Eloisa: some ideas
+*Eloisa: some ideas*
 * Flow, over or under some threshold, possibility of speed being some other threshold ? + other variables
 * Facebook prophet - comparison between self-made model and prophet model